 But when should you contact an exterminator?
 The answer is simple: as soon as you notice a pest problem.
-Waiting too long to address an infestation can not only make it harder to eliminate, but it can also increase the risk of damage to your home or property, as well as the potential for health hazards.
+Waiting too long to address an infestation can not only make it harder to eliminate, but it can also increase the risk of damage to your home or property and the potential for health hazards.
 One of the most important aspects of how to get rid of bald-faced hornets includes knowing when to contact us!

 Some signs that you may need professional pest control services include increased pest sightings, damage to your home or property, unusual smells or sounds, and signs of nesting or breeding.
 Take action before the problem escalates– contact a professional pest control service as soon as possible.

 Remember, pest infestations can seriously threaten your home and health, so don’t hesitate to call in the experts when you need them.
-With Innovative Pest Solution’s help, you can enjoy a pest-free home and peace of mind knowing that professionals are handling your pest control needs.
+With Innovative Pest Solution’s help, you can enjoy a pest-free home and peace of mind knowing that professionals are handling your pest control needs in Raleigh, North Carolina.